 You're welcome to listen to your own audiobooks/podcasts/music if you want your own space whilst volunteering too.

-Activities we might get up to are: Seeding, Greenhouse work, Direct seeding, Transplanting, Harvesting, Washing, Packing, Weeding, Preparing soil-work, Cleaning up the yard, Sharpening tools, Bike riding deliveries (I have 2 bikes) and discussing strategies/decisions, forward (bring an active brain as I'll ask you questions too) and much more.
+Activities we might get up to are: Seeding, Greenhouse work, Direct seeding, Transplanting, Harvesting, Washing, Packing, Weeding, Preparing soil-work, Cleaning up the yard, Sharpening tools, discussing strategies/decisions, forward (bring an active brain as I'll ask you questions too) and much more.

 Casual volunteering #2

 Limited sporadic volunteering is available on specific dates as emailed by Sim.

 Start 9am.
 Lunch after midday.
 Finishing up by 4:30pm.